What is a balance transfer credit card?

 If the balance transfer does not cover the full amount:

-- Cut up the old credit card to avoid using it still
+- Cut up the old credit card to avoid using it

 - Divert incoming salary to pay down remaining old credit card debt